maiste/equinoxe/README.md

 [![Documentation](https://img.shields.io/badge/documentation-online-blue?style=flat-square)](https://maiste.github.io/equinoxe)
 </div>

+## Depracation ❄

+As Equinix does not let me recreate an individual account to finish the work (my demand has been rejected), this repository is archived now.
+Feel free to fork it if you want to keep working on it and you have an access to their infrastructure.
+I will move on with another provider.

 ## About

 **Equinoxe** is a library to interact with the Equinix [API](https://metal.equinix.com/developers/api/) (formerly known as Packet) in *OCaml*.
 Users can use it to gather information, deploy machines or manage your organization within an *OCaml* program.
 It comes with a CLI, `equinoxe-cli`, that packs most of the functionalities of the API.